Contingencyplana/storybook_archipelago/a0_0_sailing_mode/a1_1_shell_stalls_minigame/README.md

 # a1_1_shell_stalls_minigame

-This minigame is part of Roadstanza 1 (Tideline Market arc).
+This minigame is part of Roadstanza 1 (Tideline Market Arc).

 Theme: Market stalls made of shells, shoreline barter, memory echoes.